Skip to Content

 The Laws

-Private individuals who bring all of these do not need to carry any documents with them if they choose to transport these items in their vehicles.
-Simply, they must only put the tank in a safe position in the trunk or even the floor of the car.
-However, do not put it on its bottom.
-Instead, wedge it into a place with luggage or in between objects to prevent it from rolling around.
+For standard air tanks, put them in a safe position in the trunk or even the floor of the car.
+Wedge it into a place with luggage or in between objects to prevent it from rolling around.

-According to the ADR regulation, a single diver is not a hazardous goods transporter but an individual exempt from the regulations.
+According to the ADR regulation, a single diver is not a hazardous goods transporter but and is exempt from the regulations.
 However, it is mandatory to pack and wrap the tanks in a correct manner, store them safely, and take necessary precautions to avoid leakage.
-It is not required to put on a sticker on the tank.
-Yet, if you do fear an issue might take place, you can do so.

 What is most important is to secure the tanks in the trunk to have proper ventilation.
-Further, carry with you a fire extinguisher just in case.
 Make sure that all of the tanks are pressure tested and that the neck of the cylinder is stamped.

 Scuba tanks can be carried in cars